 A student may find it necessary to interrupt a program of study at the College.
 Under this condition, the student may apply for a leave of absence.
 A leave of absence may be granted for a period not to exceed 12 months.
-Students may extend a leave of absence for up to a total of 36 months by contacting the Office of the Registrar via email at o-registrar@coe.edu.
-Students that do not renew their Leave of Absence, or return to Coe, will be officially withdrawn from the College.
-Course work completed while on leave from the College is subject to the same conditions as work in transfer.
+Students may extend a leave of absence to up to a total of 36 months by contacting the Office of the Registrar via email at o-registrar@coe.edu.
+Students are officially withdrawn from the College upon beginning a Leave of Absence, but they may return to the College without reapplying.
+Students who neither renew their leave of absence nor return to Coe will have to reapply should they wish to return to the College.
+Coursework completed while on leave from the College is subject to the same conditions as work in transfer.

 Requesting a Leave of Absence

-Students planning to leave of absence from the College should consult their academic advisor and then they must declare their intent to one of the following designated offices: Student Financial Services, Registrar, Residence Life, or the Learning Commons.
+Students planning to take a leave of absence from the College should first consult their academic advisor and then must declare their intent.
+New, first-year students should contact the Dean of Student Success & Persistence, and all returning students should contact the Associate Dean for Student Academics or the Director of TRIO - Student Support Services.
 Please refer to the previous section on exiting the College for the steps that follow.

 On Leave of Absence

 The Coe community is committed to supporting students while they are away from the College.
-Thus, the Associate Dean of Student Academics may assign a designee who will be the point of contact to each student on a Leave of Absence.
+Thus, the Associate Dean for Student Academics may assign a designee who will be the point of contact to each student on a leave of absence.
 This designee will stay in contact with the student during their time away from the College, as appropriate, and will assist with the return process once the student is ready to resume coursework.

 Returning to Coe after a Leave of Absence

-Students planning on returning to the College do not need to apply for readmission, but must submit a statement of intent to re-enroll to the Office of the Registrar and the Associate Dean of Student Academics, or designee, who will assist with the return process.
-Students are strongly encouraged to schedule a consultation with the Associate Dean of Student Academics, or designee, by December 1 for returning the Spring Term, or August 1 to return the Fall Term.
-If a student wants to register during the regular registration time (November for Spring Term or late March / early April for Fall Term), they will need to submit their statement of intent and contact the Associate Dean of Student Academics, or designee, at least two weeks before Registration.
+Students planning on returning to the College from a leave of absence do not need to apply for readmission, but must submit a statement of intent to re-enroll to the Office of the Registrar and the Associate Dean for Student Academics, or designee, who will assist with the return process.
+Students are strongly encouraged to schedule a consultation with the Associate Dean for Student Academics, or designee, by December 1 for returning the Spring Term, or August 1 to return the Fall Term.
+If a student wants to register during the regular registration time (November for Spring Term or late March / early April for Fall Term), they will need to submit their statement of intent and contact the Associate Dean for Student Academics, or designee, at least two weeks before Registration.
 The exact date of Registration can be found on the Academic Calendar on the Coe website under the Academics tab.

 Withdrawal from the College and Readmission